build-on-aws/learn-git-cli-aws-cloudshell/README.md

 ## Project Overview

-This project includes a Python script that retrieves and displays information about your AWS account.
+This project includes an *app* branch that contains a Python script that retrieves and displays information about your AWS account.
 This script is used as a base for various Git and development workflow exercises.

 ## Security